electricimp/AzureIoTHub/README.md

 ## Error Codes ##

 The table below describes the error codes for all the library classes.
-Error code - an integer number which specifies a concrete error (if any) which occurred during an operation.
+Error code &mdash; an integer number which specifies a concrete error (if any) which occurred during an operation.

 | Error Code | Applicable classes | Description |
 | --- | --- | --- |